MBB-team/MoodChoicePhysiology2025/README.md

 * `Visualize_FigureX.m`: recreates the figures from the publication, using the summary data stored in the `Results` folder.

 ### Raw data
-Raw data can be accessed here: [https://osf.io/wtqzh/?view_only=7e11ce43db764981bb1a32581ccddc9a](url).\
+Raw data can be accessed on the Open Science Framework: [https://osf.io/wtqzh/?view_only=7e11ce43db764981bb1a32581ccddc9a](url).\
-Data is stored in a unique folder per participant:
+Data is stored in a unique folder (saved as a .zip file) per participant:
 * Each folder contains a main file `AllData.mat`, with the following variables:
   * _trialinfo_: information about each individual choice trial in the main experiment, and the participant's choice behaviour
   * _calibration_: information and choice behaviour from choice calibration trials at the beginning of the experiment